 - A surgical procedure can cure the condition by severing the nerves responsible for sending the signals that trigger excessive sweating.
 This procedure is also effective for those who blush inappropriately.
 However, the procedure carries several serious risks and must be performed under general anesthesia.

-Over-the-counter medications containing benzoyl peroxide or salicylic acid may be effective in managing acne, but many people suffer with the condition—or watch their children suffer—far too long before consulting a dermatologist or family doctor.
-Prescription topical antibiotics and retinoids (medications containing vitamin A) are often highly effective.
+Over-the-counter medications containing benzoyl peroxide or salicylic acid may be effective in managing acne, but many people suffer with the condition far too long before consulting a dermatologist or family doctor.
+Prescription topical antibiotics and medications containing vitamin A (retinoids) are often highly effective.
 Severe, intractable acne may require treatment with isotretinoin (Accutane), an oral vitamin A preparation available by prescription.
-Patients who take this drug must be closely monitored for side effects, and women of childbearing age must ensure they don’t become pregnant while taking isotretinoin and for a short time afterward, since the drug is known to cause birth defects.
+Patients who take this drug must be closely monitored for side effects, and women of childbearing age must ensure they don’t become pregnant while taking isotretinoin and for a short time afterward.
+The drug is known to cause birth defects.
 Treatment lasts about four months.
 The drug’s effects are dramatic, often clearing severe acne completely, and the change is usually permanent.